AdHive vs. Sapien. Both are social-construct ICOs, each with their own focus.

 AdHive vs. Sapien

 When it comes down to it, AdHive and Sapien are very different concepts within the social realm.
 AdHive is about the advertising that generates the conversation, while Sapien is about facilitating those conversations.
 Interestingly, these two platforms may be able to work in tandem together some day in the future.
-The influencers that AdHive is targeting may be able to build up their reputations via Sapien and gain an even greater following, thus making them even better candidates for AdHive’s services.
+The influencers that AdHive is targeting may be able to build up their reputations via Sapien and gain an even greater following, thus making them better candidates for AdHive’s services.

 Currently, it should be noted that Sapien has a better rating on ICOBench (4.7 for Sapien and 4.4 for AdHive).
 However, this may be influenced by the fact that AdHive is further along in its ICO than Sapien at the moment; once Sapien begins its regular token sale, the scores may even out.
 AdHive has significant ratings across the ICO community, being rated ‘Stable+’ by ICORating and 8.2/10 by ICOMarks, for example.